The Dawes Severalty Act Of 1887

 Historical Context

 The Dawes Act was enacted during a period of intense westward expansion and growing calls for the "civilization" of Native Americans.
-Following the end of the Indian Wars, the federal government sought to implement policies that would assimilate Native Americans into American society and eliminate the perceived threat they posed to white settlers.
+Because of that, following the end of the Indian Wars, the federal government sought to implement policies that would assimilate Native Americans into American society and eliminate the perceived threat they posed to white settlers.
 Reformers, motivated by a mixture of humanitarian concerns and cultural chauvinism, believed that the best way to "help" Native Americans was to force them to abandon their traditional ways of life and adopt the values of white American society.

 Implementation and Impact